-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component required
+ACT with writing required

-ACT with Writing component recommended.
+ACT with writing recommended.

-ACT with or without Writing component accepted
+ACT with or without writing accepted